mayngo-net/mayngo-net.github.io/index.markdown

 I do a wide variety of writing including: criticism, fiction, audio drama and academic writing.
 I also have extensive research skills.

 You can check out some of my [writing here](writings).
+I used to blog at [The Violent Bear It Away](https://theviolentbearitaway1.wordpress.com).

+Recent highlights:

-I am the [Kill Your Darlings 2021 New Critic](https://www.killyourdarlings.com.au/2020/12/announcing-kyds-2021-new-critic-may-ngo/), focusing on translated literature.
+- Recipient of the [Kill Your Darlings 2021 New Critic Award](https://www.killyourdarlings.com.au/2020/12/announcing-kyds-2021-new-critic-may-ngo/), focusing on translated literature.
 I answered [5 questions for _Liminal_ magazine](https://www.liminalmag.com/5-questions/may-ngo) about this Award.

-I am one of the recipients of the [Sydney Review of Books 2021 JUNCTURE Fellowship Program](https://sydneyreviewofbooks.com/juncture2021/) for book critics.
+- One of the recipients of the [Sydney Review of Books 2021 JUNCTURE Fellowship Program](https://sydneyreviewofbooks.com/juncture2021/) for book critics.

-I am working on an audio drama series that is currently in development for [_Podimo_](https://podimo.com/en/)
+- Working on an audio drama series that is currently in development for [_Podimo_](https://podimo.com/en/)

-I have a PhD in anthropology, and formerly worked as an [anthropologist](http://www.orient.cas.cz/kontakty/pracovnici/ngo.html).
+- I have a PhD in anthropology, and formerly worked as an [anthropologist](http://www.orient.cas.cz/kontakty/pracovnici/ngo.html).

-I have a blog [The Violent Bear It Away](https://theviolentbearitaway1.wordpress.com).